History of video games: Introduction of cartridge-based home consoles

 Another critical development during this period was the emergence of third-party developers.
 Atari management did not appreciate the special talent required to design and program a game and treated them like typical software engineers of the period, who were not generally credited for their work or given royalties; this led to Warren Robinett secretly programming his name in one of the earliest Easter eggs into his game Adventure.
 Atari's policies drove four of the company's programmers, David Crane, Larry Kaplan, Alan Miller, and Bob Whitehead, to resign and form their own company Activision in 1979, using their knowledge of developing for the Atari VCS to make and publish their own games.
 Atari sued to stop Activision's activities, but the companies settled out of court, with Activision agreeing to pay a portion of their game sales as a license fee to Atari.
 Another group of Atari and Mattel developers left and formed Imagic in 1981, following Activision's model.

 Atari's dominance of the market was challenged by Coleco's ColecoVision in 1982.
 As Space Invaders had done for the Atari VCS, Coleco developed a licensed version of Nintendo's arcade hit Donkey Kong as a bundled game with the system.
 While the Colecovision only had 17% of the hardware market in 1982 compared to the Atari VCS' share of 58%, it outsold Atari's newer console, the Atari 5200.

 A few games from this period have been considered milestones in the history of video games, and some of the earliest in popular genres.
-Robinett's Adventure was inspired from the text adventure Colossal Cave Adventure, and is considered the first graphic adventure game and the first action-adventure game, and first console fantasy game.
+Robinett's Adventure was inspired from the text adventure Colossal Cave Adventure, and is considered one of the first graphic adventure and action-adventure games, and first cartridge fantasy-themed game.
 Activision's Pitfall!, beside being one of the more successful third-party games, also established the foundation of side-scrolling platform games.
-Utopia for the Intellivision is the first city-building game and considered one of the first real-time strategy games.
+Utopia for the Intellivision was the first city-building game and considered one of the first real-time strategy games.